Haruka Tomatsu: Acting and Voice acting

 Tomatsu was born in Ichinomiya, Aichi.
 Her voice acting career began when she participated in an audition held by Sony Music Entertainment Japan subsidiary Music Ray'n from 2005 to 2006.
-In January 2006, she participated in the Tōhō Cinderella audition held by Tōhō Entertainment.
+In January 2006, she participated in the Toho Cinderella Audition held by Tōhō Entertainment.

 Tomatsu made her voice acting debut in 2007, playing a student in Gakuen Utopia Manabi Straight!.
 That same year, she played her first starring role as Corticarte Apa Lagranges in Shinkyoku Sōkai Polyphonica.

 After graduating from high school, Tomatsu moved to Tokyo in 2008 to go to university and to continue her voice acting career.
 That same year, she played the roles of Shiho Sannomiya in Zettai Karen Children, Lala Satalin Deviluke in To Love-Ru, and Nagi in Kannagi: Crazy Shrine Maidens.
 She then made her live-action debut as Mieko Nitta in the drama series Here Is Greenwood.
 She also played the role of Ami Misaki in the television drama series RH Plus.
 She received the Rookie of the Year Award at the 3rd Seiyu Awards.

 In 2012, Tomatsu played Asuna Yuuki in Sword Art Online.
 In 2013, she received the Best Supporting Actress Award at the 7th Seiyu Awards, and the Synergy Award for her role in Yo-Kai Watch at the 9th Seiyu Awards.
 In 2018, she appeared as herself in the television drama series Koe Girl!, which featured her as a voice actress taking care of the series' main characters; the series also featured footage from one of her concerts.
 She also played Zero Two in Darling in the Franxx.
 In 2021 she played Kyoko Hori in Hori-san to Miyamura-kun.